rigetti/grove/docs/qaoa/qaoa_algorithm_detail.rst

 This package, which is an implementation of QAOA that runs on a simulated quantum computer, can be used as a stand alone optimizer or a plugin optimization routine in a larger environment.
-The usage pipe line is as
+The usage pipeline is as
 follows: 1) encoding the cost function into a set of Pauli operators,
-2) instantiating the problem with pyQAOA and pyQuil, and 3) retrieving ground state solution by sampling
+2) instantiating the problem with pyQAOA and pyQuil, and 3) retrieving ground state solution by sampling.

 .. figure:: images/generalplan.png
    :align: center